 The retention and small-scale expansion of existing employment sites allowed through the Local Plan will apply to sites shown on Figure 11.
-The redevelopment of Site 11 - Martin Richard's Tractors UK site, Back Lane, Kingston and Site 7 - Former Frank Martin's Agricultural Depot, Stockfield Drove will be supported subject to policies HB17 and HB18 respectively.

 10.5.
 The main issue for the plan area is the potential loss of two areas of employment land through the redevelopment for housing of Site 11: Martin Richard's Tractors site, and, to a much lesser extent (due to its very limited employment generation in recent years), Site 7: Former Martin's Depot.
 In order to mitigate this loss, an alternative employment area has been identified, adjoining King Stag Mill, and is allocated for employment (with the option to include duty manager's accommodation if appropriate to the end use).
 The site is in the same ownership as site 11, and the landowner's intention is to move the business to this location.
 His existing business in Kingston not only creates HGV and lorry movements through the village (whose adverse impact would be reduced through relocating to this site, as much of these come from the King Stag direction), but needs to operate on occasion outside social working hours as the business provides a 24/7 service to farmers for emergency repairs (carried out by the duty manager, who therefore needs to live on-site).